More than a name it’s a strategy for the truth to be told

 The Smith Family Foundation of New Jersey believes that Higher Education is the normal next step for students after high school!
 This means that students are working during their high school career with the goal in mind to attend a two or four year college, trade school, or to become career ready upon their graduation.
 Along with our corporate sponsors, Wilkin & Guttenplan, P.C., Morgan Stanley, Merrill Lynch, and Johnson and Johnson, on August 6, 2020 we will celebrated our 4th Annual College Freshmen Care Package Give Away to show our support and dedication to young people moving on to institutions of higher education.
 The give away was a huge success.
 Last school year we were able to serve over 300 students, this year (2020-2021) we will provided 500 care packages to low-income, first-generation college students.
 The College Care Package Give Away is our way of supporting local youth and letting them know how proud we are as they pursue their educational endeavors.

-Pictures below show the students receiving their care packages and some of our partners.
-Students served were from Trenton Public Schools, Charter School and Community Organizations.
+Pictures above show the students receiving their care packages and some of our partners.
+Students served were from Trenton Public Schools, Charter Schools and Community Organizations.
 We are also in partnership with The College of New Jersey’s Educational Opportunity Fund.

 Girls Out Loud! hosted our 2nd Annual Day of Adornment on September 5, 2018.
 Day of Adornment celebrates the sisterhood of women who donate and dedicate their time and talent with school age girls.
 Girls Out Loud and its partners, provided school supplies, free nail care services, free hair styles and hair care services, and information that helped 50 young girls explore the careers of entrepreneurs and Cosmetologist.